Digital Nomad Tax

 For income from real estate, for example, the double tax treaties state that you pay tax on the rent or capital gains in the country where the real estate is situated.

-As a consequence, the country of your tax residence should exempt the income from taxes.
+As a consequence, the country of your tax residence should exempt the income from taxes or give a tax credit for the tax paid abroad.

 Yet, sometimes they take this income into account to calculate your tax rate for the other income.

-Understanding territorial taxation vs worldwide taxation is important if you want to do tax planning as a digital nomad.
+Understanding between worldwide vs territorial tax system is important if you want to do tax planning as a digital nomad.

 Leave a Comment